 7. Host a community-wide fundraising event

 Get your local community involved by organizing a fundraising event to help raise money for mental health.
-The event itself will help spread awareness.
-You can even make it an educational event with games.
+You can the event educational by designing games that inform those attending about different mental health conditions and how to be a better friend to someone who may be struggling.
 Make sure you promote your event on channels like social media to get the word out.

 Mental health fundraising can make an impact

-Help address the stigma head-on by promoting education and minimizing misconceptions about mental health.
+Help address the stigma around mental health head-on by promoting education and minimizing misconceptions about mental health.
 Start making an impact today.